qua3k/olox/README.md

     *   This also means that the code is easily to understand and avoids duplication, which I feel it does.
 The lexer is roughly 150 lines of code, and the parser and interpreter are roughly the same.
+*   Figure out a way to return lexing errors and exiting before running the parser.
+*   Profile the code

 ## Lessons Learned